Uganda Money Information and Tips for Tourists – Travelers

 Never flash any money in public such as in restaurants or public places since it will attract unwanted attention and it will be your loss.

-Never flash large amounts of money in a restaurant, bar, market – it makes you a potential target that you certainly do not want to be.
+Never use large amounts of money in a restaurant, bar, market – it makes you a potential target that you certainly do not want to be.

 Even if you are counting along, their hands are quicker than your eyes.
 One can almost guarantee you that you will be cheated.
 Fake Ugandan currency is also used at times.